Heliotrope (film)

-Heliotrope is a lost 1920 American silent drama film directed by George D. Baker and written by Robert W. Chambers and Will M. Ritchey.
+Heliotrope is a lost 1920 American silent drama film directed by George D. Baker and written by Richard Washburn Child and Will M. Ritchey.
 The film stars Wilfred Lytell, Ben Hendricks Sr., Julia Swayne Gordon, Betty Hilburn, Diana Allen, and Frederick Burton.
 The film was released on November 28, 1920, by Paramount Pictures.

 Plot

 A convicted man secures his freedom to save his daughter from her manipulative mother, who intends to entangle the girl in a blackmail scheme.